hershel-theodore-layton/json-post-deserialize/README.md

 There is no function accessible to Hack that can validate a JSON document.
-If you want to call a real JSON parser, you'd need to call an extenal process.
+If you want to call a real JSON parser, you'd need to call an external process.
 The overhead of copying the json string to the external process outweighs the cost of the hot loop in `quick_reject()`.